 The College regulates the practice of its members.
 Members may sell products (herbs) to patients.
 However, to protect the rights of patients and to avoid conflicts of interest, a member must let their patients know that patients have the right to purchase from the member or from another vendor of their choice.

-Regular office hours will resume on Tuesday, April 22, 2014.
+The College Office will be closed on Monday, October 13th 2014.
+Regular office hours will resume on Tuesday, October 14th, 2014.

 Regular Office Hours: